Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Age requirement.
 You can apply if you’re 18 or older.

 - Income requirement.
-ASB only states that you need to have a regular income to be eligible to apply.
+For the Visa Platinum Rewards card, you need to have a minimum income of $50,000; otherwise, ASB only states that you need to prove you have a regular income to apply.

 - Credit file.
-You’ll need a credit record in good standing to successfully apply.
+You need a credit record in good standing to successfully apply.

 Necessary documents and information

 - Income and employment.
-Keep ready full details of your source of income, including the period for which you’ve been employed and how much you earn.
+Have ready full details of your income, including how long you’ve been employed and your earnings.
 Dividend and investment income also count.

 - Financial commitments.
-Any financial commitments should be declared, including regular rental payments or your mortgage obligation.
+Any financial obligations should be declared, including regular rental payments or your mortgage obligation.

-- Personal details including address.
-You’ll also need to supply your current address and the period of time for which you have been resident at that address.
+- Personal details, including address.
+You’ll also need to supply your current address and provide a utility bill that proves it and supply the period you have been residing at that address.
+You also need to provide proof of your identity, for example, using a passport or driving licence.

 Frequently asked questions about ASB credit cards

-ASB offers an easy to understand range of cards, but see below for the most commonly asked questions.
-You can also ask one of our experts if your question is still not answered – simply complete the request box at the bottom of this page.
+ASB offers an easy to understand range of cards but see below for the most commonly asked questions.
+You can also ask one of our experts if your question is still not answered – complete the request box at the bottom of this page.

 Choosing an ASB credit card is a good option, especially if you are looking for a card that costs you as little as possible, but you could opt for one of the ASB rewards-earning cards if you prefer to get something back every time you use your credit card.